Healthy Baked Oats

 Baked Oats is the perfect healthy breakfast recipe!
 Easy to make ahead, delicious warm or cold and Slimming World friendly.
 Make this baked oatmeal your own by adding your favourite fruit, nuts and seeds 🙂

-• Light brown sugar or Sukrin Gold – just enough to add a little sweetness
+• Light brown sugar or Sukrin Gold – just enough to add a little sweetness.

-• Baking powder (check it is Gluten Free) and salt
+• Baking powder (check it is Gluten Free) and salt.

-• Cinnamon and vanilla extract – feel free to add different spices or extracts if you prefer
+• Cinnamon and vanilla extract – feel free to add different spices or extracts if you prefer.

 • Fresh fruit like raspberries or blueberries or you can use frozen fruit like the mixed berry bags supermarkets carry for making smoothies.
 These are allowed as a healthy extra on SW.

-Add the egg, sweetener and melted Flora and mix together to combine.
+2. Add the egg, sweetener and melted Flora and mix together to combine.

-Stir in the milk, baking powder, salt, cinnamon and vanilla extract.
+3. Stir in the milk, baking powder, salt, cinnamon and vanilla extract.

-Transfer the batter into a square (8×8 inch) cake tin lined with baking paper.
+1. Add the oats to the liquid ingredients and mix well.
+Transfer the batter into a square (8-inch) pan lined with baking paper.
 Spread to the corners of the tin using a spatula.

-Top with fresh or frozen fruit pushing them halfway into the oats.
+2. Top with fresh or frozen fruit pushing them halfway into the oats.
 I used raspberries but blueberries are also a great option.
 Add a handful of mixed seeds, such as pumpkin and sunflower.

-Bake until firm, around 40-45 minutes.
+3. Bake until firm, around 40-45 minutes.
 Leave to cool slightly before slicing.

-Add fat- free yoghurt fresh fruit on the side and for a healthy breakfast.
+My favorite way to enjoy this recipe is warm, drizzled with a little honey or maple syrup.
+Add fat-free yogurt and fresh fruit on the side for a healthy breakfast.
 It really tastes like such a treat – simply warm up for 20-30 seconds in the microwave.

 Slice into thin bars to eat cold as a snack.
 Easy to pack for when you are on the go plus so filling and healthy!